Javanese Batik: A Cultural Treasure

 Geometric Motifs in Javanese Batik

-These are based on geometric arrangements but may also include realistic objects such as flora, animals, or even shadow puppet theatrical figures.
-This category includes the following motifs:
+These are based on geometric arrangements but may include realistic objects such as flora, animals, or even shadow puppet theatrical figures.
+This category includes the following drawn motifs:

-For this group, look for the highly stylized blomster-motives that have been rumored to be imitations of Indian dobbelikat.
+For this group, look for the highly stylized blomster-motives rumored to be imitations of Indian dobbelikat.